stakater/stakater-workshop/docs/1-the-manual-menace/4-setup-gitops-structure.md

     Using the above template, we will create 3 new files with our two nordmart applications and 1 tekton pipeline application.

-    Create an argocd for our stakater-nordmart-review-ui application inside argocdcd-apps folder:
+    Create an argocd app */00-argocd-apps/stakater-nordmart-review-ui.yaml* for our stakater-nordmart-review-ui application inside argocdcd-apps folder:

         apiVersion: argoproj.io/v1alpha1
         kind: Application